How a Community for Youth in Foster Care Began

 "We thought we were teaching them...we were wrong."

-A small group of local school teachers heard about the idea and invited them to speak at 99th Street Elementary School.
-A week after the assembly Zaid and Marni received a package of letters from the students.
+99th Street Elementary School teachers heard about the idea and invited them to speak to their students.
+Zaid and Marni received a package of letters a week after the assembly.

-The letters were called “99 Reasons Why We Need a Peace Garden.”
+“99 Reasons Why We Need a Peace Garden”

-Through this lens, Marni and Zaid thought that the 99 letters they received were about the many ways in which the youth needed them.
-That the descriptions of suffering were invitations for them to get involved and advance the teachings of two great leaders whose legacy could live on through these children.
-However, the youth already possessed these learnings and had intuitively adapted them to survive the worlds they were thrust into.
-What started off as exercise to teach the principles of nonviolence became an opportunity to discover the strengths and gifts youth in foster care possess because of enduring these challenges.
-Marni and Zaid learned that youth in foster care have a language of survival that is unique to their journey.
+Marni and Zaid interpreted the 99 letters as evidence of the various ways in which the youth needed them.
+That their descriptions of suffering were invitations for them to get involved and advance the teachings of two great leaders whose legacy could live on through these children.
+It soon became apparent, though, that youth already had these skills and had intuitively adapted them to survive in the world.
+What started off as an exercise to teach the principles of nonviolence became an opportunity to discover the strengths and gifts youth in foster care possess.